Skip to content

 Doing it properly requires:

-pkg/shard/coordclientforOnCrossShardDrainthat scores victims via the existing Phase 2 logic, drains them through the provider, and returns the freed machine_ids. - Recipient adapter for
+2. Donor adapter in pkg/shard/coordclient for OnCrossShardDrain that scores victims via the existing Phase 2 logic, drains them through the provider, and returns the freed machine_ids.

 The paper §6 acknowledges cross-shard preemption is “intentionally expensive… intentionally rare.”
 V1 ships in-shard preemption (M5 + M8) which covers the common case, plus the protocol scaffolding for cross-shard work to land cleanly later.
 A post-v1 milestone — call it Mx.
 Cross-shard machine reassignment — picks this up.
 Implementation is roughly the size of M6.